NHDaly/tmux-better-mouse-mode/README.md

-# Tmux Scroll Copy Mode
+# Tmux Better Mouse Mode
-Restores pre-2.1 behavior of entering and exiting copy-mode with the scroll wheel.
+A tmux plugin to better manage the mouse.

+Provides options to control mouse behavior in tmux, so it will behave exactly how you want:
+ - Emulate mouse-support for full-screen programs like `less` that don't provide built in mouse support.
-Enter `copy-mode` by scrolling up, and (optionally) exit `copy-mode` by scrolling back all the way down.
+ - Exit `copy-mode` and return to your prompt by scrolling back all the way down to the bottom.

-Also adds simple options to tweak mouse-mode behavior.
+ - Adjust your scrolling speed.
+ - And more!

 ### Requirements

-This plugin is intended for `tmux` version 2.1 (or higher).
-It does not work for 2.0 or below, but also is not needed since this is already the default behavior for older versions.
+This plugin is intended for `tmux` version 2.1 and higher.
+It does not work for 2.0 or below.

-This plugin only *changes* the mouse-mode options, but does not enable mouse-mode.
+NOTE: This plugin provides options to *change* the mouse-mode behavior, but does not enable mouse-mode.

-To enable mouse-mode in tmux 2.1, put the following line in your `~/.tmux.conf`:
+To enable mouse-mode in tmux 2.1+, put the following line in your `~/.tmux.conf`:

     set-option -g mouse on

 ### Key bindings

-In tmux "normal" mode:

-- `WheelUpPane` - Enters `copy-mode`.

-In tmux `copy-mode`:

-- `WheelDownPane` - If scrolls to the bottom of scrollback history, exits `copy-mode`.
-(To disable this feature, see Configuration.
+This plugin will overwrite the values for `WheelUpPane` and `WheelDownPane` in tmux in order to configure mouse scrolling.

+To see your current setting for these variables, check the output of `tmux list-keys -T root`.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

-1. Add plugin to the list of TPM plugins in `.tmux.conf`:
+1. Add this plugin to the list of TPM plugins in `.tmux.conf`:

         set -g @plugin 'nhdaly/tmux-scroll-copy-mode'

-1. Hit `prefix + I` to fetch the plugin and source it.
+1. Press `prefix + I` or run `$TMUX_PLUGIN_MANAGER_PATH/tpm/scripts/install_plugins.sh` to fetch the plugin and source it.
 You should now be able to use the plugin.

-1. To enable mouse-mode in tmux 2.1+, put the following line in your `~/.tmux.conf`:
+1. To enable mouse-mode in tmux 2.1+, put the following line in your `.tmux.conf`:

         set-option -g mouse on